bbauska/JS-CellarDoor/README.md

 const numbers = [1, 2, 3, 4, 5];
 ```

-## Map
+<h3>Map</h3>

-The `map` method takes in a function as an argument and returns a new array with the result of calling the function on each element in the array.
+The `map` method takes in a function as an argument and returns a new array with the result of
+calling the function on each element in the array.
 Here is an example:

 ```js